 14. Michonne’s Zombie-Slaves

 Michonne reveals that her undead companions used to be her boyfriend, Mike, and his best friend, Terry.
-Angered by their failure to take care of her son, (who was devoured by zombies) she decides to let them both turn and use them as her personal zombie guards.
-Using a pair of toothless zombies to deter walkers seems like an OK idea, but even if their smell overpowered her own, this should not have been enough to fend off other passing walkers.
+Angered by their failure to take care of her son (who was devoured by zombies) she decides to let them both turn and uses them as her personal zombie guards.
+Using a pair of toothless zombies to deter walkers seems like an OK idea, but even if their smell overpowered her own, this should not have been enough to fend off other passing walkers; her smell would be apparent regardless.

 Could it be that the zombies were actually there to intimidate other humans?
 Did she get some twisted form of companionship from her undead buddies?
 Maybe she only needed them to help her accept her son’s death?
 Regardless, they shouldn’t have helped her blend in with hordes of zombies.